Code

 Now, C# deals with XML really well.
 Almost everything, if you just ask nicely, will be quickly and easily packed off into XML the framework with just a few lines of code.

 Unit testing is good; test driven development is better.
-As Knuth once famously “Beware of the above code.
+As Knuth once famously quipped “Beware of the above code.
 I have only proven it correct, not tested it.”
 There really is no substitution for good, solid testing.

 Unfortunately, at least in C#, webpages don’t like to be unit tested.
 I approach this post with an uncomfortable realization that I am about to lay out the issues and problems I’ve had while the solution I am presently using is far from satisfactory. (more…)